Latest SeedProd News

 Here’s a quick overview of what each section does:

-After configuring your waitlist landing page settings, click the Save button in the top-right corner.
+After configuring your page settings, click the Save button in the top-right corner.

 Step 6.
 Publish Your Waitlist Landing Page

-The final step in this guide on how to create a waitlist landing page is to make it live.
-To do that, click the dropdown arrow on the save button and select Publish.
+The final step in this guide is to make your page live.
+To achieve that, click the dropdown arrow on the save button and select Publish.

 Publish waitlist landing page in WordPress

-Now, you can preview your page to see how it looks.
-Here’s a final look at the page we created on our test website:
+Here’s a final look at the page I created on my test website:

 Example of how to create a waitlist landing page in WordPress